DidierAll/DidierAll.github.io/research.md

 # Research

+I have spearheaded research and development innovations in movement impairment, neurorehabilitation, and digital health and wellness, pioneering the use of mobile EEG, EMG, wearables, neuroimaging and AI & advanced analytics.
+My research interest can be grouped into 2 major research areas:
+- Investigating the cortical and neuromuscular mechanisms of psychomotor impairment and novel rehab therapies in stroke, TBI, spinal cord injury, autism, cancer.
+This included investigating the efficacy of virtual reality, mental imagery, robot-assistance and brain stimulation in neurological rehabilitation.
+- Studying the psychophysiological mechanism and psychoemotional health effect of stress and benefit of relaxation, digital wellness interventions and mindfulness attention in neurological disease.

 ## Movement Disorder and Rehabilitation in Neurological Disease

 ### Neurophysiological markers of Balance Deficit in Traumatic Brain Injury